critterandguitari/Organelle_Manual/manual.md

 ##### Using Multiple MIDI Connections/Controllers
 By default, every MIDI connection that sends MIDI will be received on Organelle.
 The input and output of each controller can be enabled or disabled, and set to a specific MIDI channel.

 Use the MIDI menu to specify a controller.
 Press `Save` when the desired setup has been made.
 This writes data to a file called `patch_loaded.sh` in the root directory of Organelle's USB drive.
 Setting and saving MIDI preferences in the MIDI menu will edit this document.
 Conversely, `patch_loaded.sh` can be modified in a text editor.
-To connecting multiple controllers and specify in/out functionality:
+To connect multiple controllers and specify in/out functionality:

 1. Connect MIDI devices to Organelle.
 2. Go to `Settings` > `MIDI Setup` > `Midi Device: ...` and scroll through the options to see the available connections.
 For example, if we have two devices, `Q49:0` and `LPD8:0`, we can scroll to either one and click the encoder to select that controller to communicate with Organelle (which would ignore the other connection).
 Confirm this by pressing `Save`.